kitextech/kitextech.github.io/index.md

 ## <a name="progress-link" class="anchor"></a>Progress
 Our path towards commercially viable kite energy is designed with the philosophy of dealing with the most difficult problems first - a complete autonomous self-starting and landing kite.
-Steps 1 and 2 below are the progressions towards this. (subject to change).
+Steps 1 and 2 below are the progressions towards this.

 1. Create an autonomously flying kite (**Achieved**)
 2. Create a fixed wing flying kite (**Achieved**)